NichtsElse/Proyek_Credit_Score_Card/README.md

 This project is licensed under the MIT License.

 ## 📬 Contact
-For any questions or concerns, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or concerns, please contact us at [rizki45645@gmail.com](rizki45645@gmail.com).

 ## 💖 Thanks Message
 We would like to thank everyone who has contributed to this project.
 Your support and feedback are greatly appreciated.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)
+This is written by NichtsElse